contaware/git-docs-notes/README.md

    - `--path-glob` supports glob characters.
 Remember the quotes around the given path to prevent shell globbing.
 The `*` glob character works **across multiple directories**.

    - **Renames are NOT followed**, you may need to specify multiple path options or use globs.

+   - `--paths-from-file <file-with-paths>` to provide the paths in a file one per line.

    - To test your command, first run `git filter-repo --invert-paths --dry-run` and save `.git/filter-repo/fast-export.filtered`.
 Next run the command you wish to test with `--dry-run` and diff the two filtered versions.
 Do not compare to `.git/filter-repo/fast-export.original` because that shows many irrelevant differences.